kosausrk/dungeonforge-ml/README.md

 -Demonstrates generative design for game maps / intelligent systems

->BFS validation ensures outputs are not just realistic—but playable
+-BFS validation ensures outputs are not just realistic—but playable